manfre/django-on-windows-talk/slides.rst

 --------------------

   1. Can it run as a service?
-  2. Does it have any known issues?
+  2. Does it have any known issues that impact the project? (they all have issues)
   3. Is the windows build actively maintained and supported?

 On Windows...